Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 The build deployment is successfull now as shown below
 </br>
 </br>
-It took 23 attempts to identify and fix all these issues so went on deployment spree with multiple changes to the files (MTA.yaml & Package.json) and installed components using (npm install XXXX) and figured out these issues also checked online forums
+It took many attempts to identify and fix all these issues so went on deployment spree with multiple changes to the files (MTA.yaml & Package.json) and installed components using (npm install XXXX) and figured out these issues also checked online forums
 </br> ( [refer this reading for better understandsing on CI CD deployment failures](https://github.com/Octavius-Dante/Tetra_Proxima/tree/main/CI-CD-Pipeline-Failure-Reasons) )
 </br>
 </br>